 - Fault with the booster switched fused spur – spurs are an isolation point for supplies to immersion elements.
 If a spur becomes faulty, there will be no supply from the booster and the water inside the tank will not be heated up correctly

 - Fault with the booster immersion element – a faulty immersion element will not heat up water inside a storage tank on demand

 - Fault with the booster immersion element thermostat – when the thermostat becomes faulty it prevents the supply of power to an immersion element.
 The immersion element is vital for heating the water inside the storage tank instantaneously

 - Damage to the booster cables – damaged cables can stop the supply of power to booster immersion elements.
 They can also become a fire hazard so will need urgent repair

 My PulsaCoil A Class is leaking (click to reveal text)

 - Pipe burst

-These all occur due to wear and tear.
+All of these problems occur due to wear and tear.
 It is usual for the original immersion element inside a PulsaCoil A Class pocket to start leaking.

-- PSC faulty or not – most inexperienced engineers believe if the pump is working, the immersion elements are buzzing a continuity the PulsaCoil A Class PSC must be faulty.
-This is not always true, certain tests should be done prior to coming to that conclusion as it is the most expensive part second to the entire system.
+- Diagnosing a faulty PSC – most inexperienced engineers believe if the pump is working, and a continuity/ buzz test has been successful, that the PSC must be faulty.
+However, in the PulsaCoil A Class this is not always the case, and certain further tests must be undertaken prior to diagnosing a fault.
+As this is the most expensive part second to the entire system

-PulsaCoil UK Limited service and support Gledhill PulsaCoil A Class products all year round.
-Their Engineers have an exceptional understanding of the Pulsacoil range of hot water solutions because they specialize only in the service and repair of PulsaCoil products.
+PulsaCoil A Class boilers are backed by our comprehensive Hot Water Cyllinders Ltd. after-sales service, providing service and support for PulsaCoil A Class products all year round.
+Our Engineers have an exceptional understanding of the Pulsacoil range of hot water solutions because we specialize only in the service and repair of PulsaCoil products.